amandipd/Apollo-MCP-Server-Integration-Within-Claude-Desktop/README.md

        schema:
          subgraph_url: https://rt-airlock-subgraphs-listings.herokuapp.com/
    ```
-   - These are dummy APIs that retrieve data about spaceships as used in the Apollo MCP tutorial
+   - This configuration uses sample APIs that provide spaceship data from the Apollo MCP tutorial

   ## Cloning and Running the Apollo Runtime Container
-  1. Clone the following repository: https://github.com/apollographql/apollo-runtime?tab=readme-ov-file
+  1. Clone the Apollo Runtime repository from: https://github.com/apollographql/apollo-runtime?tab=readme-ov-file
-  2. Navigate to the root of the newly cloned repository and ensure the Docker daemon is running (Docker Desktop)
+  2. Navigate to the root directory of the cloned repository and verify that Docker Desktop is running
-  3. Run the command below, replacing the INSERT_HERE in the APOLLO_GRAPH_REF and APOLLO_KEY with your respective keys
+  3. Execute the following command, substituting your actual credentials for INSERT_HERE:
   ```bash
   docker run \
 --env APOLLO_GRAPH_REF="INSERT_HERE" \